 Dimensionality reduction is often used to visualize complex expression profiling data.
 Here, we use the Uniform Manifold Approximation and Projection (UMAP) method on published transcript profiles of 1484 single gene deletions of Saccharomyces cerevisiae.
-Proximity in low-dimensional UMAP space identifies clusters of genes that correspond to protein complexes and pathways, and finds novel protein interactions even within well-characterized complexes.
+Proximity in low-dimensional UMAP space identifies groups of genes that correspond to protein complexes and pathways, and finds novel protein interactions, even within well-characterized complexes.
 This approach is more sensitive than previous methods and should be broadly useful as additional transcriptome datasets become available for other organisms.

-A central goal of biological studies is the identification and characterization of proteins that act in a common cellular pathway.
-Efforts towards this goal have been greatly aided by large-scale perturbation analyses coupled with whole-transcriptome profiling, in which each gene's transcriptional response to a perturbation is measured.
-If a sufficient database of expression profiles exists, then a pathway affected by an uncharacterized perturbation - such as a gene mutation, drug treatment or growth condition - can be described by matching the resultant profile to a known profile.1 For the yeast Saccharomyces cerevisiae, the expression profiles of a large number of individual yeast deletion mutants have been established and used to infer protein complexes and networks.2-4 Maximizing the utility of expression profiling approaches for inference of physical and genetic interactions requires ever larger such datasets.
+1 Department of Genome Sciences, University of Washington, Seattle, WA 98195, USA.
+2 Department of Medicine, University of Washington, Seattle, WA 98195, USA.
+3These authors contributed equally: Michael W. Dorrity, Lauren M. Saunders.
+12email: fields@uw.edu; coletrap@uw.edu central goal of biological studies is the identification and characterization of proteins that act in a common cellular pathway.
+Efforts toward this goal have been greatly aided by large-scale perturbation analyses coupled with whole-transcriptome profiling, in which each gene's transcriptional response to a perturbation is measured.
+If a sufficient database of expression profiles exists, then a pathway affected by an uncharacterized perturbation such as a gene mutation, drug treatment or growth condition-can be described by matching the resultant profile to a known profile1.
+For the yeast Saccharomyces cerevisiae, the expression profiles of a large number of individual yeast deletion mutants have been established and used to infer protein complexes and networks2-4.
+Maximizing the utility of expression profiling approaches for inference of physical and genetic interactions requires ever larger such datasets.
 However, standard techniques, such as pairwise correlation, do not fully capture the variation available to link gene function as more dimensions are added from larger scale experiments.
 Therefore, techniques that reduce dimensionality of the data while maintaining relationships between genes are imperative for the inference of physical and genetic interactions in very large gene expression datasets.

 Dimensionality reduction methods capture variability in a limited number of random variables to facilitate 2- or 3D-visualization of datasets with tens to thousands of dimensions.
 This approach is recognizable in the commonly used method of principal component analysis (PCA), which uses linear combinations of variables to generate orthogonal axes that efficiently capture the variation present in the data with fewer variables.
-Another approach, t-Distributed Stochastic Neighbor Embedding (t-SNE), carries out dimensionality reduction by analyzing similarity of points using a Gaussian distance in high dimensional space and projecting these data into a low dimensional space.5 A more recent method, uniform manifold approximation (UMAP), estimates a topology of the high dimensional data and uses this information to construct a lowdimensional representation that preserves relationships present in the data.6 UMAP has been particularly useful to precisely define cell types in mixed populations based on data from single-cell RNA-seq experiments7-13; it also performs well on other gold-standard datasets.^{6,14} Because UMAP is better able to preserve elements of the data structure from high dimensional space than similar outputs from t-SNE, it captures local relationships within distinct clusters in addition to global relationships between clusters.14 This feature is especially useful in the inference of gene relationships, which can be due to physical interaction, overlapping gene function, or coordinated contributions to a larger cellular process.
-Here, we show that the use of dimensionality reduction by UMAP on bulk expression profiling data of 1484 single gene mutants of S. cerevisiae links gene function in clusters at increasingly finer scales, corresponding to broad cellular activities, pathways, protein complexes and individual protein-protein interactions.
+Another approach, t-Distributed Stochastic Neighbor Embedding (t-SNE), carries out dimensionality reduction by analyzing similarity of points using a Gaussian distance in high-dimensional space and projecting these data into a lowdimensional space5.
+A more recent method, Uniform Manifold Approximation and Projection (UMAP), estimates a topology of the high-dimensional data and uses this information to construct a lowdimensional representation that preserves relationships present in the data6.
+UMAP has been particularly useful to precisely define cell types in mixed populations based on data from single-cell RNA-seq experiments7-13; it also performs well on other gold-standard datasets^{6,14}.
+Because UMAP is better able to preserve elements of the data structure from high-dimensional space than similar outputs from t-SNE, it captures local relationships within groups of transcriptomes in addition to global relationships between distinct groups14.
+This feature is especially useful in the inference of gene relationships, which can be due to physical interaction, overlapping gene function, or coordinated contributions to a larger cellular process.
+Here, we show that the use of dimensionality reduction by UMAP on bulk expression profiling data of 1484 single-gene mutants of S. cerevisiae links gene function in clusters at increasingly finer scales, corresponding to broad cellular activities, pathways, protein complexes and individual protein-protein interactions.